wp-plugins/email-mentioned/readme.txt

 Mentions:

 A mention is an username preceded by the mention qualifier.
 This qualifier could be a character but also a string.
-The dafault qualifier is '@' to work as in Twitter, but it could be changed to be '#' or even 'TO:' in administration menu.
+The default qualifier is '@' to work as in Twitter, but it could be changed via admin menu to be '#' or even an string like 'Mention:' .

 Email:

-The email could be customized to include or not the whole comment in wich the mention is and a reference to the mentioner.
+The email can be customized to include or not the whole comment in wich the mention is.
+The email can be customized to add a reference to the mentioner profile at the site.
-It is also possible to define the email header and footer.
+It is also possible to define email header and footer.

 I18N:

-This plugin is I18N ok.
+This plugin is I18N (es_ES, en_US, fr_FR)
+Any help with translations will be nice!

 == Installation ==